Continuing our Plop.js journey from the last blog. Be sure to go back and read the previous installment in this series.

 As you can see, Plop.js simplifies component creation by automating file generation and reducing repetitive tasks.
 By setting up structured templates, we ensure consistency and boost productivity across the project.

-In the upcoming section, we will explore:
+In the upcoming blog, we will explore:

 - Other key Plop.js methods (beyond “setGenerator”)